ARM-software/ethos-n-driver-stack/SUPPORTED.md

 ## Split
-- If concatenating along the channel dimension, the channel dimension of every input tensor must be a multiple of 16.
+- If splitting along the channel dimension, the channel dimension of every output tensor must be a multiple of 16.

 ## Tanh